Portfolio mortgages are a relatively new type of financial product designed to streamline landlord finances.

 - Buy to let remortgages.

 - Buy to let mortgages with bad credit.

 - Can I buy a house and rent it to a family member?

 Portfolio Mortgages Summary

-Also, as a portfolio mortgage is a relatively niche financial product, a specialist mortgage broker would be required to review the individual circumstances as mentioned above, and the market conditions in order to provide tailored advice.
+Also, as a portfolio mortgage is a relative niche financial product, a specialist mortgage broker would be required to review the individual circumstances mentioned above, and the market conditions in order to provide tailored advice.